kreier/ml/README.md

 ## Inference on local hardware

-In early 2023 I ran a 8b model with a 4bit quantization on my MacBook Pro at SSIS.
-It was impressive to see what's possible with 8GB of RAM on a laptop!
+In early 2023 I ran a 8b paramter model with a 4bit quantization on my MacBook Pro at SSIS.
+It was impressive to see what's possible with just 8GB of RAM on a laptop!
 It became obvious that you need more RAM for larger models, so I build a new workstation with 128 GB RAM and a 18-core E5-2696 v3 CPU in early 2024.
 Well, it became another learning experience:

 ![performance](pic/llm_cpu_gpu_tokens.png)